The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • t-SNE: This technique also works well when the data is strongly non-linear.
 It works extremely well for visualizations as well

 High dimensional data refers to datasets with a large number of features or variables, which means there are a lot of different pieces of information to consider.
-These datasets can be complicated because they contain so many data points, or individual pieces of information.
-For example, imagine a dataset that includes details about thousands of different products in a store.
+These datasets can be complicated because they contain so many data points or individual pieces of information.
+For example, imagine a dataset detailing thousands of products in a store.
 Each product has its own set of attributes like price, size, color, and more.
 Sorting through all this information can be like trying to untangle a big knot.
-Factor analysis can help make sense of high dimensional spaces by finding patterns and relationships among the variables, which can simplify the data and make it easier to understand.
+Factor analysis can help make sense of high-dimensional spaces by finding patterns and relationships among the variables, simplifying the data, and making it easier to understand.

-Lower dimensional space, on the other hand, refers to a simplified version of the higher dimensional space.
+Lower-dimensional space, on the other hand, refers to a simplified version of higher-dimensional space.
 Instead of considering all the features or data points, we focus on a smaller number of dimensions or attributes.
 This simplification helps us understand the data better and can make it easier to analyze and interpret.
 Factor analysis, a method commonly used in data science, is often employed to reduce the dimensions of the data while retaining its essential information.

-This is as comprehensive an article on dimensionality reduction methodsas you’ll find anywhere!
-I had a lot of fun writing it and found a few new ways of dealing with high number of variables I hadn’t used before (like UMAP).
+This is as comprehensive an article on dimensionality reduction techniques as you’ll find anywhere!
+I had a lot of fun writing it and found a few new ways of dealing with many variables I hadn’t used before (like UMAP).

-Dealing with thousands and millions of features is a must-have skill for any data scientist.
-The amount of high dimensional data we are generating each day is unprecedented and we need to find different ways to figure out how to use it.
-Dimensionality reduction is a very useful way to do this and has worked wonders for me, both in a professional setting as well as in machine learning hackathons.
+Dealing with thousands and millions of features is a must-have skill for any data scientist or deep learning enthusiast.
+The amount of high-dimensional data we generate daily is unprecedented, and we must find different ways to use it.
+Dimensionality reduction techniques involves subspace and unsupervised learning methods, is a very useful way to do this and has worked wonders for me, both in a professional setting and in machine learning hackathons involving supervised learning and other learning techniques.

-I’m looking forward to hearing your feedback and ideas in the comments section below.
+I look forward to your feedback and ideas in the comments section below.

 Frequently Asked Questions